 Someone could have changed the wake word for your Alexa and thus made it unresponsive to your voice commands.
 Some of the common Alexa-supported wake words include Echo, Amazon, Alexa, and Computer.
 If someone had changed your Alexa’s wake word, you can now change it in the Amazon Alexa app or on the Amazon Alexa website.

 To change Alexa’s wake word in the Amazon Alexa app, you need to ensure that you have this app on your mobile device and then get started.
-If you do not have this app on your mobile phone, you can download it on Google Play Store or App Store.
+If you do not have this app on your mobile phone, you can download it from Google Play Store or App Store.
 Once you have downloaded this app, launch it and then tap the ‘Devices’ option at the bottom bar of your app.

 Thereafter, choose the ‘All Devices’ option, located at the top of the screen.
 Select your Alexa device from the list you will see on your screen and then scroll down to the ‘General’ section.
 Tap the ‘Wake word’ option and then choose your preferred wake word from the list that you will see on your screen.
 Once you are done, close the app.

-You can also change the Alexa’s wake word on the Amazon Alexa website.
+You can also change Alexa’s wake word on the Amazon Alexa website.
 To get started, you should first launch the Amazon Alexa website on your browser and then log in to your Amazon account.

 Once you are logged in, you will see a myriad of options, including the ‘Settings’ option.
 You can see this option on the sidebar, located on the left side.
 Click it, and then under the ‘Devices’ section, choose your Alexa device.